It was six years in the making, only a few days in the unmaking.

 In 1933 Fort Worth got a new post office and a new federal courthouse.
 In 1937 the federal government sold the 1896 building to the city.
 In 1962 the city said the old building was in bad shape and not worth saving.
 But the Star-Telegram in an editorial singled out “the old brownstone federal building” in a plea for preservation of historic buildings.
 The Tarrant County Historical Society also tried to save the old building, but a year later . . .

-A wrecking ball gave the old sandstone federal building a goodbye kiss, and it was history.
+A wrecking ball gave the old sandstone federal building kiss of death, and it was history.
 Its oak paneling, pink marble, gaslight chandeliers, antique brick were cannibalized as the building was torn down to make way for a . . . wait for it . . . parking lot.
 Again asphalt had trumped esthetics.

 In 1971 the mundane replaced the magnificent when the current City Hall was opened on the site.
 (In 1968 Edward Durell Stone, co-architect with Preston Geren, had said of their design for the new City Hall, “You’ve got a fine building.
 As the modern generation would say, it’s a swinger.”)